patrickwelch04/VisionVoice/README.md

 To run it again after installation, run PowerShell as Administrator, CD into the path where VisionVoice is located, then host the node.js server using `node server.js`.
 Then open another PowerShell, CD into the directory, then run `npx serve .`.
 This will give you the IP needed to access the website.
 Ensure you run the node.js server first, then serve the directory.

+If you shut it down without closing out of the servers, you'll need to close any process of it via the task manager then run it again.

 ## Documentation for MacOS/Linux Systems
 No documentation for MacOS/Linx systems will be provided, although the steps above are pretty similar to what you need to do.